azeezsanya/azeezsanya.github.io/about.md

 ### More Information

-I'm currently working on a project.
+I'm currently working on some personal Data Science project project.

+Ongoing project
+Customer segenemtation and Customer Lifetime value prediction

+Completed project
 Topic Modelling and Sentiment Analysis of Luxury cars Reviews using LDA and gensim

 ### Contact me